At Empowered Mediation . . .

-John Laubach, Attorney and Mediator at Empowered Mediation in Frankfort, Michigan
+John Laubach, Mediator at Empowered Mediation, serving Michigan and Arizona

 An Attorney Who Believes in Empowering People to Find Their Own Solutions

-A graduate of the University of Michigan Law School and a fourth-generation Benzie County resident, John holds both 48-hour Domestic Mediator and 40-hour Civil Mediator certifications from the Michigan State Court Administrative Office.
+A graduate of the University of Michigan Law School, John holds the 48-hour Domestic Mediator and 40-hour Civil Mediator certifications required by the Michigan SCAO.
 His approach combines deep legal knowledge with a genuine commitment to helping people resolve disputes with dignity.

 John's philosophy is simple: the best agreements are the ones you create yourselves.
 Mediation puts the power back in your hands.